CodyTolene/Pocket-Pi/README.md

   cd build
   ```

-Use the following commands to compile the software:
+Use the following commands to compile the software for the 1.3 inch screen:

   ```bash
   cmake -DSPI_BUS_CLOCK_DIVISOR=20 -DWAVESHARE_1INCH3_LCD_HAT=ON -DBACKLIGHT_CONTROL=ON -DSTATISTICS=0 ..